175 total views, 3 views today

 Applicability of GST on Transporter

-Notification no. 12/2017-Central Tax (Rate) Serial No. 18 exempts the individual truck/tempo operators who do not issue any consignment note from Gst registration for transporter.
-Therefore goods transport agencies who issue consignment notes and/or who are using fleet of others and working only as agency is liable to pay GST Registration for Transporter.
+Notification no. 12/2017-Central Tax (Rate) Serial No. 18 exempts the individual truck/tempo operators who do not issue any consignment note from GST.
+Therefore goods transport agencies who issue consignment notes and/or who are using fleet of others and working only as agency is liable to pay GST.

 Transport of goods by non motorised vehicles for example rickshaw are also exempted from payment of GST.

 Every person who has a turnover of more than Rs.
 20 lakhs in a financial year is liable for registration.
 This limit gets reduced to Rs.
 10 lakhs in case of special category states.

 However, Notification No. 5/2017-Central Tax dated 19/06/2017 exempts the person who are making supplies of taxable goods or services and total tax on which is liable to be paid on reverse charge by the recipient of such goods or services from taking registration even if the turnover exceeds the exemption limit.

 Therefore if a GTA provides all its services to registered person only then such GTA is not required to take registration even if his turnover exceeds the specified limit of Rs.
 20/10 lakhs.

 Also section 23(2) of CGST Act states that a person who is engaged exclusively in the business of supplying goods and services or both that are not liable to tax or wholly exempt from tax are not required to take registration.
 For Example – A GTA who supplies services only to farmers in respect of agricultural produce is not required to take registration.